-A common misconception is that dreaming about domestic violence always reflects something happening in real life.
+Dreaming about domestic violence isn’t always tied to something happening in real life.

 What does it mean to dream about domestic violence?